ChathuraHettiarachchi/TmprAndroidTryout/README.md

 ## Android Libs used
 - FlashBar
 - Retrofit2
-- RxKotlin
+- Coroutine
 - CircleImageView
 - RoundedImageView
+- Lottie

 ## Functions
 - Can swipe to refresh
 - Can set date by tapping top left date
+- Test cases for API success and failure

 ## Features not included
-- Test cases are not working
+- N/A